wtrowlan/-kickstarter-analysis/README.md

 # Kickstarting with Excel
-## Analizing Kickstarter date to find trends
+## Analizing Kickstarter data to find trends
+uikhjkhkhk

 ### Purpose
 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date